Sorority Chapter TCRs 2020-21

 - Initiated Member: a chapter member who is initiated prior to the academic school year

-- Floor Member: initiated or new members who has accepted an HFS Contract through the sorority process for sorority chapter floor housing
+- Floor Member: initiated or new members who has accepted an HFS Contract through the sorority process for sorority chapter floor housing.

 - Sorority Assistant: a member of the sorority, employed by Residence Life, who works in conjunction with the Assignment Office regarding sorority chapter housing.
-The sorority assistant is responsible for the following tasks: educating sorority members about the housing process and timeline; submitting required information and room assignment lists to the Assignment Office by the deadlines; updating sorority chapter members' eligibility for a sorority chapter floor HFS Contract or overflow HFS Contract; and reviewing any HFS Contract or room assignment issues.
+The sorority assistant is responsible for the following tasks: educating sorority members about the housing process and timeline; submitting required information and room assignment lists to the Assignment Office by the deadlines; updating sorority chapter members' eligibility for a sorority chapter floor HFS Contract; and reviewing any HFS Contract or room assignment issues.
 The sorority assistant is expected to discuss any issues with the Assignment Office for resolution.

 A Panhellenic Association sorority chapter must meet the following occupancy requirements: